strangetom/ingredient-parser/docs/source/start/index.rst

       - g
       - plain flour
       - sifted
       -

-This package uses a natural language model trained on thousands of example ingredient sentences.
-A Conditional Random Fields model has been trained on data from three sources:
+This package uses a Conditional Random Fields model trained on 60,000 example ingredient sentences.
+The model has been trained on data from three sources:

 * The New York Times released a large dataset when they did some similar work in 2015 in their `Ingredient Phrase Tagger <https://github.com/nytimes/ingredient-phrase-tagger>`_ repository.
 * A dump of recipes taken from Cookstr in 2017.
 * A dump of recipe taken from BBC Food in 2017.

-More information on how the natural language model is trained and the output interpreted can be found in the :doc:`Model Guide </guide/index>`.
+More information on how the model is trained and the output interpreted can be found in the :doc:`Model Guide </guide/index>`.

 Installation
 ^^^^^^^^^^^^

-You can install ``ingredient_parser`` from PyPi with ``pip``:
+You can install Ingredient Parser from PyPi with ``pip``:

 .. code:: bash

     $ python -m pip install ingredient_parser_nlp

 This will download and install the package and it's dependencies: